mattermost/mattermost-plugin-apps/dev/README.md

 `/apps install http http://node_app:4000/manifest.json`

 Your app can be written in any language, and can be in a different directory.
 You'll just need to edit [docker-compose.override.yml](docker-compose.override.yml), and change the `volumes` to match the relative path to your app, and change the `command` to match your app's start command.
-Note how the environment variables are used in `src/app.ts`
+Note how the environment variables are used in `src/app.ts`:

-## Updating versions of the Apps plugin or Mattermost server
+## Updating versions of the Apps plugin or Mattermost Server

-To upgrade the Apps plugin or Mattermost server, you can edit [docker-compose.yml](docker-compose.yml) to configure your target versions.
+To upgrade the Apps plugin or Mattermost Server, you can edit [docker-compose.yml](docker-compose.yml) to configure your target versions.

 If you need to make changes to the Apps plugin locally (e.g. build from a specific branch), you can redeploy the plugin after making changes by setting these environment variables: